 Many new moms experience the “baby blues” after childbirth.
 I suffer from chronic depression myself, which initially started off as postpartum depression after my son was born and it took me a long while to speak about it but once I did, it has been really helpful in keeping the depression monster at bay.
 Postpartum depression or any kind of depression, can affect any mom; rich or poor, young or old, fat or thin, beautiful or ugly, healthy or not.
 Sometimes it’s just a complication of giving birth.
-If you have postpartum depression, prompt treatment can help you manage your symptoms and let you enjoy your baby.
-I was extremly underweight when I conceived and I had a very traumatic C-section.
+If you have postpartum depression, do not hesitate to get treatment as it can help you manage your depression and let you enjoy your motherhood.
+I was extremely underweight when I conceived and I had a very traumatic C-section.
 But the silver lining was that my baby was very healthy and beautiful and warmed the cockles of my heart.

 Temporary postpartum depression normally includes mood swings and crying spells that fade quickly.
 But some new moms like me, experience a more severe, long-lasting form of depression known as postpartum depression.
-Rarely, an extreme form of postpartum depression known as postpartum psychosis develops after childbirth.
+Rarely, a severe form of postpartum depression known as postpartum psychosis can develop after childbirth.

 Depression symptoms may include:

 - Thoughts of self-harm

 - Extreme irritability and anger